 Jeff Bezos has said of the Kindle “The one thing you’ll notice about the Kindle is that it does disappear when you read it.”

-And on many levels I think that is true.
+And on many levels, I think that is true.
 But I can think of four books that would benefit from utilizing the ebook format in a more visible way.

-Milorad Pavic’s Dictionary of the Khazars: A lexicon novel, and Landscape Painted with Tea, Julio Cortázár’s Hopscotch or Rayuela, and Vladimir Nabokov’s Pale Fire are four novels that would be even better as digital books.
+Milorad Pavic’s Dictionary of the Khazars: A Lexicon Novel, and Landscape Painted with Tea, Julio Cortázár’s Hopscotch or Rayuela, and Vladimir Nabokov’s Pale Fire are four novels that would be even better as digital books.

 All of these works depend on active readers.
-What I mean is that as a reader of these books you are encouraged to flip pages continually to fully experience the novels.
+What I mean is that as a reader of these books, you are encouraged to flip pages continually to fully experience the novels.
 Thus they are ideal for ebook versions.

 Pavic’s Dictionary of the Khazars: A lexicon novel is devised as a dictionary in three parts.
 The three parts represent Christian, Islamic, and Hebrew characters and their interaction with the Khazars.
-The reader can read it through from beginning to end, or the reader can follow the character’s and stories from one dictionary and dictionary entry to others.
+The reader can read it through from beginning to end, or the reader can follow the characters and stories from one dictionary and dictionary entry to others.
 This book would be even more meaningful with anchors and hypertext between entries.

 Pavic’s Landscape Painted with Tea